 - If you’re using a 0%-interest balance transfer credit card offer, set a calendar reminder for 2-months prior to the offer end-date to start shopping for a new 0%-interest balance transfer credit card or loan if your balance won’t be paid off prior to the offer ending.

-- Repeat steps 1-6 for your new credit cards and/or loans (use the Transfer Payment Calc on the Debt Lasso Calculator).
+- Repeat steps 1-6 for your new credit cards and/or loans.

 - Once a balance is paid off or you apply for and receive a new transfer offer, start the process all over again using your credit cards with remaining balances, including adding the new bonus amount to the card with the next highest interest rate.
 With each balance paid off, this bonus amount should grow, allowing you to make bigger payments to each remaining balance.